-He made everyone believe that painting was fun, relaxing, and anyone could do it.
+He made everyone believe that painting was fun and relaxing and that anyone could do it.

 From the “happy trees”, to “it’s ok, we will just turn this mistake into a happy bird,” Bob consistently marketed his brand.

 What words or phrases will you use to represent what you have to offer as an artist?

 Take some time and think about the words that describe your art business.

 What you come up with will become a large part of your marketing strategy.

 Before you can start to build your brand, you will want to identify who your target audience is.